yuanwanttoeat/NSCAP/README.md

 # NSCAP

+## HW1
+reads packets from a pcap file and send to the loopback interface

+After parsing and modifying the packets' MAC address and ip address, resend the modified packet

 ## HW2
 simulating ping from different devices, how the ARP table on the host and the MAC table on the switch change